 For a deeper look into Section 35, read the BBA’s Issue Spot Blog post regarding the issue here.

-Meeting recap provided by PILP Member Gregory Dorchak (Office of the Massachusetts Attorney General).
+Meeting recap provided by PILP Member Gregory Dorchak (United States Attorney’s Office, District of Massachusetts).